Holiday Train and Holiday Lights

 This FREE event is co-hosted by Gurnee Park DistrictVillage of Gurnee, and Village of Gurnee Chamber of Commerce

-2023 Holiday Train
+2024 Holiday Train

-Sunday, December 3rd
+Sunday, December 7th

-Bring the family and celebrate the start of the holiday season with the arrival of the Holiday Train at Viking Park (Depot Rd. side) on Sunday, December 3rd!
-The Canadian Pacific Kansas City (CPKC) Holiday Train is anticipated to arrive at Viking Park located at 4374 Old Grand Ave. at 5:10pm on the east side of railroad tracks near Depot Rd. and will feature a holiday concert by Tenille Townes and Breland.
+Bring the family and celebrate the start of the holiday season with the arrival of the Holiday Train at Viking Park (Depot Rd. side) on Sunday, December 7th!
+The Canadian Pacific Kansas City (CPKC) Holiday Train is anticipated to arrive at Viking Park located at 4374 Old Grand Ave. on the east side of railroad tracks near Depot Rd. and will feature a holiday concert by Tenille Townes and Breland.
 The Holiday Train is nearly 1,000 feet long with 14 rail cars, each decorated with hundreds of thousands of technology-leading LED lights and holiday designs.

 Parking will be available at Viking Park and Viking Park Middle School located at 4460 Old Grand Ave. or at Warren Township High School located at 500 N. O’Plaine Rd.
 Although the event is free, staff will be collecting non-perishable food to support the Northern Illinois Food Bank.